yfletberliac/rlss-2019/installation.md

 This should give you an ip that you can replace with localhost.

-From within the notebook, click on `/mnt`, click on `rlss2019-coding`.
-You should find the materials for the practical sessions!
+From within the notebook, click on `/mnt`, click on `rlss2019-hands-on`.
+You should find the materials for the practical sessions !